HeXuPKU/SPAGRM.github.io/docs/Step 0a Calculate a GRM file.md

 - nPartsGRM: required.
 A numeric value (e.g. 250) to split subjects to multiple parts.
 For UK Biobank data analysis with ~500K samples, it is recommended to set nPartsGRM=250.
 It should be the same as used in `getTempFilesFullGRM` function.

 - SparseGRMFile: required.
-A file path to store sparse GRM. (e.g. *.txt)
+A file path to store sparse GRM. (e.g. XXX.txt)

 - tempDir: optional.
 A path to store temp files from `getTempFilesFullGRM`.
 Default is system.file("SparseGRM", "temp", package = "GRAB").
 This should be consistent to the input of `getTempFilesFullGRM`!